Table of Contents:

 VENARDOS: I got a job out of college as the ringmaster for the Ringling Bros. and Barnum & Bailey Circus.
 I had found a dream that I never had that kind of came true.
 Oh, it really did come true.
 I was at Madison Square Garden with the “Greatest Show on Earth.”

 HOFFMAN: When the “Greatest Show on Earth” took its final bow, Kevin set out to build a stage of his own.

 VENARDOS: Years later, I started a little show.
 I convinced the L.A.
 County Fair to buy a show that didn’t exist yet.
 And then I went out and made it happen.
 It was a 30-minute circus musical, in 120 degrees, outdoors.
 And me and a small cast put on a show that is like a musical with aerialists and acrobats, and lots of laughs, and daredevil stuff, and heart.

 HOFFMAN: The Venardos Circus started touring, and never stopped.
 And Kevin learned, just as all startup founders do, that running a successful circus is more than just tightrope routines and acrobatics.
 Kevin had to master location scouting, ticket sales, and venue permits, just to name a few.
 He started hiring – fast.

-VENARDOS: I have a digital ringleader who is in charge of our online world.
+VENARDOS: I have a digital ringleader, who is in charge of our online world.
 We also have a full-time PR lead.
 I also have a tour manager, he’s the guy who’s working with me on permitting.
 And that is a full-time job, let me tell you.
-And then I also have an operations director on the ground with the tent.
+And then I also have operations director on the ground with the tent.